alexdma/linkedmoby/README.md

 ## Building
 1. Clone this repo
-2. `pip install -r requirements.txt`
+2. `python setup.py install` or `pip install -r requirements.txt`

 ## Running
 1. Create a `config.js` file where the `config.sample.js` resides and complete it accordingly (especially by filling in the MobyGames API key and SPARQL UPDATE endpoint).
-2. `python mobyrdf.py`
+2. `python linkedmoby.py`

-For additional options, check `python mobyrdf.py -h`.
+For additional options, check `python linkedmoby.py -h`.